KDE/kmime/README.md

 to the Content-Id header of another part.
 The image part contains exactly that value in its `Content-Id` header, and therefore a message viewer application can connect both.

-The plain text part can not have inline images, therefore its text might seem a bit confusing.
+The plain text part cannot have inline images, therefore its text might seem a bit confusing.

 HTML messages with inline images can of course also have attachments, in which the message structure becomes a mix of multipart/related, multipart/alternative and multipart/mixed.
 The following example